Is Parallel Parenting The Best Choice For My Family?

-This may seem like an unnecessary topic, but for many, a divorce situation and shared parenting creates explosive emotions that are detrimental to the child; even if the child is not involved in the fighting.
-This list is a common list of expected behavior for parallel parenting plans; it is meant to help parents control their impulses and stick to the plan.
+This may seem like an unnecessary topic, but for many, a divorce situation coupled with shared parenting can create explosive emotions that are detrimental to the child; even if the child is not involved in the fighting.
+Below is a list of commonly expected behaviors for parallel parenting plans.
+It is meant to help parents control their impulses and stick to the plan.

-- A schedule for parenting developed by a mediator with input from both parents is created,and both parents agree to stick to the schedule and assume there will be no flexibility in scheduling to avoid conflict.
+- A schedule for parenting developed by a mediator with input from both parents is created.
+Both parents agree to stick to the schedule and assume there will be no flexibility in scheduling to avoid conflict.

 - No part of the schedule is left to chance, every detail is worked out and agreed to so there is no room for conflict.

-- Both parents agree to parent independently, each parent is responsible for finding out about special events, school grades, and any other important events from the school or the child, neither parent is responsible for informing the other.
+- Both parents agree to parent independently.
+This means each parent is responsible for finding out about special events, school grades, and any other important events from the school or the child.
+Neither parent is responsible for informing the other.

-- Parents agree to divide important care decisions before they arise, for example, one parent should be responsible for health-related decisions,and the other may be responsible for education decisions.
+- Parents agree to divide important care decisions before they arise.
+For example, one parent may be responsible for health-related decisions while the other is responsible for education decisions.
 Both agree to keep the other informed of emergency situations.

-- When a face to face situation arises, both parents should interact in a businesslike way, no arguing.
+- When a face-to-face situation arises, both parents should interact in a businesslike way with no arguing.

-- Parents agree that all interaction should be done through email, not through messaging,and no phone calls, and no face to face interaction.
+- Parents agree that all interactions should be done through email, not through messaging, phone calls, or face-to-face interaction.
 There will be times when parents need to communicate, and email is the best way to avoid conflict.